Table of Contents

 Treatment of von Willebrand Disease

 Therapeutic options of von Willebrand disease

-Patients should, like in all cases of hemorrhagic diathesis, perform an everyday prophylaxis.
-If there occurs bleeding or if an operation is required, it is essential to stop the bleeding completely.
-Contraindicated are ASA and other antiplatelet drugs.
+Patients should, like in all cases of hemorrhagic diathesis, receive daily prophylaxis.
+If bleeding occurs or if an operation is required, it is essential to stop the bleeding completely.
+Acetylsalicylic acid and other antiplatelet drugs are contraindicated.

 There are several options for pharmaceutic treatment:

 Minor bleeding can be treated with desmopressin (analog of ADH (DDAVP)).
 It binds to V2 receptors and stimulates the release of VWF from the Weibel-Palade bodies.
 The effect of this release begins to work within 30–60 minutes and continues for several hours, so as to stop the bleeding.
 The effect of this medication depletes over time, therefore, its administration is limited.
 Desmopressin can be administered as nasal sprays or pills.
 Nasal sprays are a particularly good everyday option for affected children.

 - If heavy bleeding occurs, especially peri- or postoperatively, replacement therapy is required.
 Planned replacements are advised in cases where bleeding is expected to occur.
 For such cases, concentrates that contain factor VIII and VWF can be given.

 - Affected women can take oral contraceptives in order to reduce their menstrual bleeding and thus prevent notable blood loss.